 If There Is No Guarantor

-Non payment of rent is one of the ‘mandatory’ grounds covered by the section 8 notice which if you find yourself having to issue possession proceedings then the notice you have previously served requires the court to then issue a possession order.
-Assuming the notice has been correctly served.
+Non-payment of rent is one of the ‘mandatory’ grounds covered by the section 8 notice.
+If you find yourself having to issue possession proceedings, the notice you have previously served requires the court to issue a possession order, assuming the notice has been correctly served.

-If you do find yourself with a tenant that will not leave the property at the expiry of the notice to vacate then you’ll need to take eviction proceedings.
+When you do find yourself with a tenant that will not leave the property at the expiry of the notice to vacate, then you’ll need to take eviction proceedings.
 Read our guide to Evicting Tenants if that applies to you.